ai-cost-optimizer

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the description adds minimal meaning beyond 'by team' – the schema already documents each parameter.
+Schema description coverage is 100%, so the baseline is 3.
+The description ('by team') reinforces the 'team' parameter but adds no new meaning beyond what the schema already provides for each parameter.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.